Everything you need to know Forensic Accounting - Career Path, Jobs, Salary & Certifications

 - The ICAI has also started one certification course - Certificate Course on Forensic Accounting and Fraud Detection.

 - Also in India and globally a lot of Forensic Accounting courses can be done while still in college.
-In this comprehensive article – Jose chose a forensic accounting degree in college (no CPA/no CA) and it all paid off well.
-He is presently working in Deloitte Australia in the Forensic Team.

 What is the Skillset required to become a Forensic Accountant?